sandeshlavshetty/AI_Architects/README.md

 What's Gen Ai ? more specifically what is LLM ?

-Machine With calculation enabled + Understanding Natural Language + a self planner enabled.
+Machine With calculation enabled + Understanding Natural Language + a self planner enabled( Our feature by Team Ai_Architects).

 Human ?